BenitolSantos/Data_Science_Projects/README.md

 # Data Analyst and Data Scientist professional program

-These projects were completed for Practicum's Data Analyst / Data Scientist professional training programs.
+These projects were completed for Practicum's Data Analyst / Data Scientist professional training program, then uploaded all at once.

 | Project               | Description                                                                                 | Libraries                      |
 |:--------------------- |:------------------------------------------------------------------------------------------- |:------------------------------ |